nivedsnj/QS-Lap-Sim/README.md

 To customize with your own vehicle parameters, simply change the values of entries in the vp dict at the beginning of comp_score.py.

 You can also sweep across ranges of different parameters and then plot or otherwise post-process the results.
 An example is included in example_sweep.py.

+The .tir file parser and Magic Formula solvers are designed for use with a Pacjeka 6.2 model.
+I fit mine using https://github.com/teasit/magic-formula-tyre-tool.